Our Team

 Co-Lead

-MaryKay Severino is the Educational Director and Co-Founder of the ARISA Lab.
+MaryKay Severino is the Education Director and Co-Founder of the ARISA Lab.
 After earning a business degree from Villanova University, she worked in South Carolina and California as a Program Manager and Marketing Consultant.
-Realizing she was ready for a change, she went on to earn her Master’s degree in Education and worked in public school systems and universities in Italy, Taiwan, and South Korea.
+Realizing she was ready for a change, she went on to earn her Master’s degree in Education and worked in public school systems and universities in Taiwan, South Korea, and in the United States.
 Living abroad, immersed in other cultures and navigating daily life with language and literacy barriers, gave MaryKay a strong understanding of the challenges faced by anyone who communicates differently.
 For this reason, the Eclipse Soundscapes project was a natural fit.
-She is excited to use her skills to promote, plan, and execute a project which will bring the amazement and wonder of an eclipse to a more inclusive demographic.
+She is excited to use her skills to promote, plan, and execute a project which will bring the amazement and wonder of an eclipse to a more kinds of people.

 Kelsey Perrett